crossplane/upjet/docs/adding-support-for-management-policies.md

      )
     ```

-   Add the actual flag in `cmd/provider/main.go` file.
+   Add the actual flag in `cmd/provider/main.go` file and pass the flag to the
+   workspace store:

     ```diff
     diff --git a/cmd/provider/main.go b/cmd/provider/main.go